 Located barely more than an hour's drive from San Antonio, Choke Canyon Reservoir is among Texas' best big bass lakes and perhaps the biggest bass fishing secret in the country.
 Since it is surrounded by state park land, Choke Canyon is devoid of any shoreside development.
 This lack of development has certainly aided in Choke's relative anonymity.
 It has also prevented the lake from playing host to nationally televised bass tournaments - which are often responsible for spreading the word about hot bass lakes.

-So, despite producing an incredible amount of 5 to 10 pound bass in recent years, Choke Canyon sees relatively little fishing pressure.
+So, despite producing an incredible amount of 5 to 10-pound bass in recent years, Choke Canyon sees relatively little fishing pressure.

 However, don't let the lack of "buzz" fool you.
 Over the years, 26,000-acre Choke Canyon Reservoir has produced plenty of notable bass catches.
 Numerous small circuit tournament records have been set there.
 The current lake record largemouth stands at an impressive 14.66 pounds.
 However, the lake has managed to stay relatively obscure on the national scene.

 Again, much of Choke Canyon's anonymity has to do with its location.
 Situated approximately 75 miles from San Antonio, Choke Canyon is largely 'in the middle of nowhere.'
 The tiny towns of Three Rivers and George West are the only close by 'population centers.'
-But, for fishermen in search of a career best bass, the drive to 'nowhere' is well worth it.
+But, for fishermen in search of a career-best bass, the drive to 'nowhere' is well worth it.

 The other major reason for Choke's lack of notoriety - the fact it is surrounded by public land - is also a major bonus to anglers.

-At 1,100 acres, the Calliham Unit is the large of the two.
+At 1,100 acres, the Calliham Unit is the larger of the two.
 The Calliham Unit is fitted with screened shelters and a variety of campsites for those wanting to stay on the lake itself.

 It also has 2 miles of hiking trails, a mile-long birding trail, a wildlife educational center, four boat ramps and a man-made 75-acre lake.
 In short, the Calliham Unit offers everything needed for an all-around outdoor experience.